Skip to content

 What is car insurance group 16?

-Cars in group 16 are usually defined by a moderate engine size, usually between 1.6 and 2.0 litres, offering decent but not excessive power.
+Cars in group 16 are defined by a moderate engine size, usually between 1.6 and 2.0 litres, offering decent but not excessive power.

-Young drivers, those with little experience, and those with previous insurance claims will face higher premiums than experienced drivers with a decent no claims bonus.
+Young drivers, those with little experience, and those with previous insurance claims will face higher premiums than experienced drivers with a decent no-claims bonus.

 Which cars are in car insurance group 16?